leema2025/AI-SPAM/README.md

-# AI-SPAM
+# AI-PoweredSpanMessage
-In this project based on AI. it based on data collection and training , feature extraction and Machine Learning algorithm..
+In this project based on AI. it based on data collection and training , freature extration and Machine Learning algorithm..